sphinx-contrib/tikz/README.rst

 below the picture.

 The ``:libs:`` option expects its argument ``‹tikz libraries›`` to be a comma separated list of tikz libraries to use.
-If you want to build the latex target then make sure that you add these libraries to ``latex_preamble`` in ``conf.py``.
+If you want to build the LaTeX target then make sure that you add these libraries to ``latex_preamble`` in ``conf.py``.